Nicholas Bond-Owen: Biography

 Bond-Owen also appeared in television adverts for McDonald's, Barclays, Halifax Building Society, Cadbury's Flake and British Gas.

-In 1987, aged 19, he left acting and for nearly 17 years worked for Penguin Books in all departments from courier to distributions manager.
+In 1987, aged 19, he stopped acting and for nearly 17 years worked for Penguin Books in all departments from courier to distributions manager.
 For 10 months he worked in the same capacity for Pearson Books and in 2014 was the distribution director for the free newspaper City A.M..

 Personal life

 Bond-Owen lives with his wife Heidi.
 He has two sons.